Best Low Flow High Efficiency Toilets

 This toilet not only saves you money but it can save you from falling.
 It is a comfort height toilet that flushes using an AquaPiston canister and a large 3in flapper.
 It is an elongated, two-piece toilet.
 The good news is, there are a variety of colors for you to choose from.
-Read more on our full review of the Cimarron toilet here.

 American Standard H2Option

 The H20ption is actually a dual flush toilet, allowing you to choose from a lighter flush or more powerful flush depending on your needs.
 It is available in round or elongated toilet bowl sizes.
 It has a chrome plated top mounted push button flush system and requires a 12-inch rough in.
 The seat has to be purchased separately, but overall the style is appealing to many people.
-Get all of the details on this toilet here.

 American Standard Baby Devoro Flowise